A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Acknowledgements

 \section{Acknowledgements}

 This project is partially supported by the Office of Naval Research (ONR) grant N00014-23-1-2417.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Office of Naval Research.
-We would like to thank Dr. Tim Klinger (tklinger@us.ibm.com) for reviewing this manuscript and providing insightful feedback.
+We thank Dr. Tim Klinger and the anonymous reviewers for their constructive feedback, which greatly helped us improve this manuscript.